 After completing driving training, Balram started visiting people’s houses in Dhanbad for a job opportunity as driver.
 There comes new character, Ashok Shah, who was returning from America with his beautiful wife, Pinky Shah, and finds Balram at the gate of his home.
 Ashok ends up hiring Balram as his car driver.
 But, Ashok’s family uses Balram more as servant of their home than a driver.

-As Balram was working for Ashok’s family more as a servant, he learns everything their business like what they do and how they make money.
+As Balram was working more as a servant for Ashok’s family, he learns everything about their business like what they do and how they make money.
 He discovers about their coal mine business like how they are selling government coal illegally to make fortune.
 Afterwards, Ashok with his wife, Pinky goes in Delhi for political deal.
 They take Balram with them as their driver.
 As Balram drives Ashok around Delhi, he becomes increasingly disillusioned with the cruel and exploitative behavior of Indian society.

-He perceive firsthand the people bounded by rich and the poor, and the merciless ways used by rich to continue their power and privilege.
-Balram had a hunger for success and freedom, but chooses wrong path, he plans to kill his employer, Ashok to break himself from his services and start his own venture.
+Balram learns through Ashok, that people are bounded by Rich and Poor and the only way to become rich is through committing crimes.
+Balram had a hunger for success and money but choses wrong path, he kills his employer, Ashok to free himself from his services and start his own venture.

 Recommended Reading